andrediegues/EECS314-BinaryFun/ASSO-DOCS/overview.md

 which are the libraries of gradle to build the project and an android's library.

-The project was made by four people one year ago.
-The repository had 4 branches and 4 contributors all non active for a year until we made our branch.
 The description of the commits show us what functionalities have been added or what problems were fixed.
 To make a commit you have to fork the original repository.
 When you make a change that is usefull to the project you make a pull request and the ''master'' decides if he wants to add your changes to the project or not.